npiesco/absurder-sql/examples/DEMO_GUIDE.md

-# 🎯 DataSync Web Demo Guide
+# 🎯 AbsurderSQL Web Demo Guide

 ## What You're Looking At